dmitrysamodurov/Aspose.Email-Documentation/java/developer-guide/working-with-outlook-items/working-with-recurrences/_index.md

 recurrence.setPatternType(MapiCalendarRecurrencePatternType.Month);
 recurrence.setEndType(MapiCalendarRecurrenceEndType.NeverEnd);
 ~~~

 ## **Generate Recurrence from Recurrence Rule**

 Aspose.Email API provides the capability to generate Recurrence Pattern from Recurrence Rule (RRULE).
 It parses the information from the RRULE as per RFC 5545 iCal specifications and generates the recurrence pattern using the **MapiCalendarRecurrencePatternFactory.fromString** method.
-The following code snippet shows you how to generate recurrence pattern from recurrence rule.
+The following code snippet shows you how to generate recurrence pattern from the recurrence rule.

 ~~~Java
 // For complete examples and data files, please go to https://github.com/aspose-email/Aspose.Email-for-Java